 Try not to be too disheartened if you receive an unsuccessful result.
 Take a breath and consider the assessor’s comments as challenges which you can address and overcome.

-I also consult with applicants with their fresh Global Talent Visa endorsement applications to increase their chances of success.
-Email me at [email protected] for information about my consultancy packages.
+I also coach applicants with their fresh Global Talent Visa endorsement applications to increase their chances of success.
+Click here for my packages of support for fresh endorsement applications.

-So, with about 54% of applicants receiving unsuccessful results, it’s even more important to consider getting support throughout this endorsement process.
+54% of applicants are endorsed with exceptional talent or exceptional promise so it’s even more important to consider getting support throughout the endorsement process.

-I helped Katie Carroll succeed in receiving her endorsement and visa.
+I helped Katie Carroll succeed in receiving her endorsement and visa after she was unsuccessful the first time she applied.
 Katie is an inspiration when it comes to persistence with the Tech Nation Global Talent Visa process and the importance of obtaining feedback to make your application as strong as it can be.

-If you would like guidance and help with the question: Should I Appeal? read my blog here and my packages of support where I help unsuccessful applicants with their Global Talent Visa endorsement appeals.
+If you would like guidance and help with the question: Should I Appeal?
+Here are my packages of support where I can help you with your Global Talent Visa endorsement appeals.